polterguy/polterguy.github.io/tutorials/http-rest/index.md

 ```

 You can do the same with **[http.patch]** and **[http.put]**.
 This simplifies the process of dynamically
-creating your payloads to some HTTP endpoint, passing in lambda objects dynamically built according to
+creating your payloads to some HTTP endpoint.
-your own business logic.

-### Alternating your Content-Type
+### Changing your Content-Type

 Hyperlambda also has strong support for alternative content types, and it automatically transforms the
 following content types for you.